 Why do you need pet insurance?

 According to CanineJournal.com, every six seconds, a pet parent is handed an emergency vet bill of $1,000 or more.
 A 2017 survey conducted by GOBankingRates showed that 57% of Americans have less than $1,000 in their savings account.
 Without pet insurance, that 57% could be facing a tough decision when it comes to their pet’s care.
 Pet insurance is the key to unprecedented protection against unexpected vet bills and pet care needs, and getting an online pet insurance quote with Embrace takes seconds.

 Should I get pet insurance?

 We recommend it -- the sooner, the better.
 Whether you’re three years into pet ownership or three minutes, insuring a healthy pet now ensures they’ll have the most coverage available later.
 Choosing to insure your pet when they are a puppy or kitten will provide an ample amount of protection, especially before a pre-existing condition arises.

 How much pet insurance do I need?

-The amount of pet insurance coverage and wellness add-ons you should get really depends on your pet’s lifestyle.
+The amount of pet insurance coverage and Wellness Rewards add-ons you should get really depends on your pet’s lifestyle.
 There are several pet-based and policy-based factors, such as your pet’s age, breed, maintenance needs, and more that can impact the amount of coverage you need.
 Our guide to Picking Your Pet Insurance Plan can provide additional help while you are evaluating pet insurance for your lifestyle.